Persistent Data: Spin

 route = "/..."

 In this section, we use the Spin SDK to open and persist our application’s data inside our default key/value store.
 This is a special store that every environment running Spin applications will make available for their application.
-As mentioned above, the store is essentially an embedding of SQLite within the Spin framework.

 The Spin SDK Version